WHSnyder/Brickthrough/README.md

 #  Lego Photogrammeter

-A three stage mess of a project for generating 3D Lego models from images.
+A three stage mess of a project for generating 3D models of Lego combinations from images.
 The first stage uses a retrained Mask R-CNN model to extract masks for each piece in the image.
 The second stage uses known 2D-3D correspondences with a pnp solver (OpenCV) to estimate poses for each piece.
 The third stage refines the pose estimates.

 The particular use case I had in mind was building some kind of simple fighter craft and flying the generated 3D model ingame.
 The four pieces this primitve version uses are various x by x bricks, left-right versions of a basic wing piece, an engine type piece, and a pole for weapons.